gigascience/gigadb-website/docs/developers/MOUNT_OBJECT_STORAGE.md

 --allow-other: Allows other users on the system to access the mount.
 --daemon: Runs the mount process in the background.
+--buffer-size 32M: Sets the size of the buffer used for reading files.
 --vfs-cache-mode full: enable read/write caching.
 --vfs-cache-mode writes: Safe write buffering for uploads.
 --vfs-cache-max-size: Sets a limit on the local cache size (adjust based on available disk space).